cosmos/gaia/docs/migration/cosmoshub-3.md

 led to a `gaiad` and `gaiacli` binary which were seperated and could be used for different interactions with the blockchain.
 Both of these have been merged into one `gaiad` which now supports the commands the `gaiacli` previously supported.
+- **Node Configuration**: Previously blockchain data and node configuration was stored in `~/.gaiad/`, these will now reside in `~/.gaia/`, if you use scripts that make use of the configuration or blockchain data, make sure to update the path.

 ## Risks